medik8s/node-maintenance-operator/README.md

 To set maintenance on a node a `NodeMaintenance` custom resource should be created.
 The `NodeMaintenance` CR spec contains:

+- evictionTimeout: The timeout for pods eviction by drain/delete before giving up.
+Zero means infinite, and the default value is 30s.
 - nodeName: The name of the node which will be put into maintenance mode.
 - reason: The reason why the node will be under maintenance.